cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/05-workflow.md

 gs://<YOUR_BUCKET_NAME>/pfnano/30511/scatter/pfnanooutput2.root
 ```

+You can copy the files with `gcloud storage cp ...`.

 ### Delete resources

 Delete the workflow after each run so that the "pods" do not accumulate.
 They are not running anymore but still visible.